hpssjellis/easy-tensorflow-on-cloud9/README.md

 bash setup.sh
 ```

+OR JUST RIGHT CLICK AND SELECT RUN ON THE FILE setup.sh

+Note: Any of these examples can be run by just right clicking on the files and selecting run.

+All files with the file name starting with rocksetta and ending with .sh should be able to be run this way.

+.

+.

+.

 Then hopefully try some examples in the rocksetta-example folder

 My TensorFlow API diagram is at http://rocksetta.com/tensorflow-teacher/tensorflow-svg.html which is a clickable version of